AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 changes how we loop over the data.
 The alternative is called *separate tiling*—here the data storage in memory itself is changed to reflect how the tiling will be performed.
-This is not considered in .
+This is not considered in AMReX.

-We have recently introduced logical tiling into parts of İt is off by default, to make the transition smooth and because not everything should be tiled.
-It can be enabled on a loop-by-loop basis by setting an optional argument to .
+We have recently introduced logical tiling into parts of AMReXİt is off by default, to make the transition smooth and because not everything should be tiled.
+It can be enabled on a loop-by-loop basis by setting an optional argument to MFIter.
 We demonstrate this below.
 Further examples can be found at Tutorials/Tiling_C, and Src/LinearSolvers/C_CellMG/.